wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 ## publishing WIS2 data

-To demonstrate how the wis2box can publish WIS2 data we will manually ingest some data from the command line:
+To demonstrate how wis2box can publish WIS2 data we will manually ingest some data from the command line:

 In your SSH client window, ensure you are in the `~/wis2box-1.0b3` directory and login to the **wis2box-management** container as follows: